praveeng07/mern-auth/README.md

 # MERN Authentication Backend

-This is a backend application for authentication using the MERN stack (MongoDB, Express.js, React, Node.js).
+This is a backend application for authentication using the  (MongoDB, Express.js, Node.js).
 It includes user registration, login, and logout functionality with JWT-based authentication.

 ## Getting Started